projnanda/projnanda/README.md

 ## 🏗️ NANDA Index Architecture Overview
 The NANDA Index is the foundational component of Project NANDA's three-stage vision for building the Internet of AI Agents.
 Using a city analogy: if A2A protocols are the streets agents use to communicate, Project NANDA builds the entire city, and the NANDA Index serves as the address system.

-Project NANDA progresses through three technical phases:
+#### To put NANDA Index in the context of bigger vision Project NANDA, which progresses through three technical phases:

 Phase 1 - Foundations of Agentic Web: NANDA Index provides agent identity and discovery infrastructure, plus cross-platform communication protocols and interoperability standards